manjunathc/udacity-driveless-car-program/p11-CarND-Path-Planning-Project/README.md

 * Also the car did not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 The car lanes are marked as
-* Lane 0 - LeftMost Lane
+* Lane 0 - Leftmost Lane
 * Lane 1 - Middle Lane
 * Lane 2 - RightMost Lane